Get access to Genentech information and resources for stories in development. Find recent and archived press releases.

 On December 11, 2015, the FDA granted accelerated approval to a new medicine for the treatment of a specific type of lung cancer.

 On November 10, 2015, the FDA approved a new medicine for the treatment of advanced melanoma.

 On February 6, 2015, the FDA approved a Genentech Medicine for the treatment of diabetic retinopathy in people with diabetic macular edema (DME).

 On November 14, 2014, a Genentech medicine received FDA approval for the treatment of women with platinum-resistant, recurrent, epithelial ovarian, fallopian tube, or primary peritoneal cancer, who have received no more than two prior chemotherapy regimens.

 On October 15, 2014, the FDA approved a medicine for the treatment of idiopathic pulmonary fibrosis (IPF).

 On August 14, 2014, a Genentech medicine received FDA approval for use in persistent, recurrent or metastatic cervical cancer.
 It is the first biologic medicine approved in combination with chemotherapy to help women with this type of cancer live longer than with chemotherapy alone.

 On March 21, 2014, the FDA approved a Genentech medicine for people 12 years of age and older for the treatment of chronic idiopathic urticaria (CIU), a form of chronic hives.

 On November 1, 2013, the FDA approved a new Genentech medicine for people with previously untreated CLL.
 It was the first medicine approved with the FDA’s Breakthrough Therapy Designation.

-gOn August 10, 2012, a Genentech medicine was approved by the FDA for diabetic macular edema (DME).
+On June 8, 2012, a Genentech medicine was approved by the FDA for previously untreated HER2-positive metastatic breast cancer.